Rochelle Riley

-Rochelle Riley is the Director of Arts and Culture for the City of Detroit.
+Rochelle Riley is an American journalist.
+She is the Director of Arts and Culture for the City of Detroit.
 She formerly was a nationally syndicated columnist for the Detroit Free Press in Detroit, Michigan, United States.
 She was an advocate in her column for improved race relations, literacy, community building, and children.

-Personal
+Personal life

-Rochelle Riley grew up in Tarboro, North Carolina.
-She was raised in part by her grandfather Willie Bennie Pitt and grandmother Lowney Hilliard Pitt.
-She said in her acceptance speech at the Ida B. Wells Award that her grandmother's curiosity influenced her own curiosity about current events and their impact on our lives.
-She has one daughter.
-Rochelle attended the University of North Carolina at Chapel Hill, where she majored in journalism and English.
-In 2008, she completed a Knight-Wallace Fellowship at the University of Michigan.
+Rochelle Riley grew up in Tarboro, North Carolina where she was raised in part by her grandfather Willie Bennie Pitt and grandmother Lowney Hilliard Pitt.

+Riley has said that her grandmother's curiosity influenced her own curiosity about current events and their impact on our lives.
+Riley has one daughter.
+She attended the University of North Carolina at Chapel Hill, where she majored in journalism and English.